open-source-labs/Chronos/examples/AWS-EC2/README.md

 ## Part 2 - AWS Beanstalk, IAM, EC2, RDS, ECR

 1. Create user wiht `AdministratorAccess` policy and log in.
+Create Access Key and Secret Access Key, you would need these for launching Chronos for cloud-based application. (instruction at the end).

 2. Start Elastic Beanstalk with following settings:
    - Platform: Docker running on 64bit Amazon Linux 2

-3. Upload zipped file (from previous step 9)
+3. Upload zipped file (from previous step 9), it will take a while to beanstalk to set things up.

-4. Go to EC2 under the Services menu and select 'Key Pairs'.
+4. Go to EC2 , mark the instance ID for later use (instruction at the end) under the Services menu and select 'Key Pairs'.

 5. Create a new key pair and give it a meaningful name like 'mm-ec2-key' and select "pem" as the file format.